microsoft/AISkillsForWindows/samples/ObjectTracker/README.md

 // Results are saved to binding object
 ```

-There is an optional input which enables/disables expanding search area in the event of tracking failure.
+Note that there is an optional input which enables/disables expanding search area in the event of tracking failure (see [ObjectTrackerPreview's API documentation](../../doc/Microsoft.AI.Skills.Vision.ObjectTrackerPreview.md#SetEnableExpandingSearchAreaAsync) for more details).
 The input is on a per-binding basis and can be set as:

 ```csharp
 await binding.SetEnableExpandingSearchAreaAsync(enableExpandingSearchArea); // enableExpandingSearchArea is a bool
 ```

-You may manually interrogate the binding to find your output, but it's easiest to use the convenience field(s) defined.
+To get the tracker results, you may manually interrogate the binding to find your output, but it's easiest to use the convenience field(s) defined.
 In this case, `ObjectTrackerBinding` has a `BoundingRect` field which contains the tracker's latest bounding `Rect` and a `Succeeded` field which is a boolean marking latest evaluation status.

 ```csharp
 Windows.Foundation.Rect boundingRect = binding.BoundingRect;